-- Where and how to use your equipment?
+- Where your safety equipment is and how to use it

 - Refer to section four (4) of the Laboratory Safety Manual for information

 Safety manuals contain vital information to maintain the health and safety of those working with potentially hazardous materials or equipment.
-Any UW faculty, staff or student working with hazardous chemicals, biological agents, radioactive materials, lasers and/or scientific diving equipment should follow the rules and guidance provided in the appropriate safety manual(s).
+Any UW faculty, staff or student working with hazardous chemicals, biological agents, radioactive materials, lasers should follow the rules and guidance provided in the appropriate safety manual(s).